- Message from Co-directors

 Frequently asked questions:

-Can I find my own nonprofit to bring to the program?
-No. However if you have a suggestion of an organization you can pass it along to Sandi Wright so that she can determine if the organization fits the program’s criteria.
+No, but if you have a suggestion of an organization to work with, you can pass it along to Gwen Shufro so that she can determine if the organization fits the program’s criteria.

-Do I get to choose which nonprofit I work with?
-No. A selection process is in place to create the best matches possible based upon experience and area of interest.
+No. An application and selection process is in place to create the best matches possible, based on student experience and area of interest.

-Can I participate in the program as a first and second year?
-Yes and No. Many first years find their match so interesting and successful that they continue to work informally with the nonprofit during their second year.
-However, students who have been accepted as first years are not allowed to reapply and work with a different nonprofit in order to accommodate as many students as possible.
+Yes and no. Many first years find their match so interesting and successful that they continue to work informally with the nonprofit during their second year.
+However, students who have been accepted as first-years are not allowed to reapply and work with a different nonprofit in order to accommodate as many students as possible.

-Students who are not accepted as first years are strongly encouraged to apply again.
-In their applications, the students should emphasize what they have learned in the past year that makes them a better candidate.
-Unfortunately the program cannot match all deserving students, but makes every attempt to do so.
+Students who are not accepted as first-years are strongly encouraged to apply again.
+In their applications, the students should emphasize what they have learned in the past year that makes them a stronger candidate.
+Unfortunately, the program cannot match all deserving students, but makes every attempt to do so.

 Students involved in the program have the opportunity to participate in a variety of workshops, panels and networking events designed to provide additional assistance to students as they complete their projects.
-Popular past topics that will mostly likely be repeated include fundraising, board goverance and structure, how to join a nonprofit board, and more.
+Popular past topics likely be repeated annually include fundraising, board governance and structure, how to join a nonprofit board, and more.
 Students will also have the opportunity to take advantage of the professional expertise of the Nonprofit Board Leadership Program Professional Network, a group of accomplished business leaders who have volunteered to make themselves available for student questions.